legendreddragon/legendreddragon.github.io/lord/levels/level7.md

 ### Odds for Atsuko Sensei (%)

 Chances of defeating Atsuko Sensei with 0 or 30 Gems.

-*\*100M trials on each simulation*
+*\*100 Million trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 15D<br> | 15D<br>H | 15A<br> | 15A<br>H |
 |:----------:|--------:|---------:|--------:|---------:|--------:|---------:|